Public Art at Williams

 World-renowned contemporary artist Jenny Holzer has deep ties to Williams.
 Not only does Holzer live and work in nearby Hoosick Falls, New York, but she is also the recipient of an honorary degree from the College.
 Jenny Holzer is best known for artworks whose use of language is designed to engage and provoke the viewer.
 Whether texts appropriated by Holzer are projected on massive gallery walls, run in bands of LED on the surfaces of the world’s greatest buildings, coalesce into giant walls of light in public outdoor spaces, are carved indelibly into granite, are silk-screened on large canvases, or are printed on posters and condoms, they cause us to grapple with issues of death and disease, rampant consumerism, torture, inundation of mass media and issues of how advertising relates to “high art.”
 Using media we are accustomed to viewing as part of our daily environment, Holzer’s texts shock and inspire awe, luring us into a false sense of security but employing language and phrases that stop us in our tracks, causing us to reassess and reconsider what the words we see are really saying.

 Jenny Holzer’s 715 molecules is sited in the heart of Williams’ interdisciplinary home for the sciences.
-The piece consists of an approximately 16′ long and 4′ wide diorite table and four benches completely covered with surface sandblasting.
-Diorite, a hard igneous rock, is perhaps best known in art historical circles as the substance from which the stele engraved with the Law Code of Hammurabi, King of Babylonia ~1750 BCE, now in the collection of the Louvre, was carved.
+The work consists of an approximately 16′ long and 4′ wide norite table and four benches completely covered with surface sandblasting.
+Norite is a hard igneous rock quarried from the Bushveld Complex in South Africa.

 The table and benches are meant to be used by students, faculty, and the community as places, to sit, discuss, grapple, and ponder large scientific questions, plan the next big campus event, or just relax and soak in the beauty of the campus.
 The substructure beneath the table and benches is a patio-like arrangement of irregularly sized flamed pavers.